JSweet314/ideabox-react/README.md

 To start, clone down this repo and run `npm install` then `npm start`.

+For a production build, run `npm run build`.

 To run the test suite, run `npm test`.

 To lint the scripts folder, run `npm run eslint`.